ethicalgaming/macros/README.md

 A cool tip is to use your 'input' keybinds, i.e. whatever a macro is mapped to, as the <kbd>F9</kbd> key all the way up to <kbd>F24</kbd>.
 These are invisible F keys that can be assigned through mouse software and detectable by AHK.

 If you ever find that you're running out of input keys, the game treats something like a backslash differently to the backslash on Numpad.
 This is possible for all the mathematical operators on numpad, 4 additional keys you can use.
-To call this in AHK, it is just `NumpadSub` for -, `NumpadMult` for *, etc.
+To call this in AHK, it is just <kbd>NumpadSub</kbd> for -, <kbd>NumpadMult</kbd> for *, etc.

 For further requests, please open an Issue on GitHub.
 Have fun.